-ReverbNation is a web platform which aims to help musicians gain traction in the world of music.
+ReverbNation is a platform which aims to help artists gain traction in the music industry.
 Artists who want to subscribe can insert their songs, logos and album covers in order to reach fans.
 There are also paid packages for bands and solo artists that want to use this website for more opportunities.
-These include things such as Apps on Android and iPhone, Facebook pages, digital distribution on iTunes, and more.
+These include things such as apps on Android and iPhone, Facebook pages, digital distribution on iTunes, and more.
+In this article, we will take a look at ReverbNation – including features, pricing and whether it is worth signing up!

 ReverbNation was conceived for music industry connections.
 It was founded in 2006 in North Carolina by Michael Doernberg and Jed Carlson, Lou Plaia, Robert Hubbard, and Steve Jernigan.
 The platform hosts more than 2.9 million artists, managers, record labels and venues around the world.
 The primary intent was to give music artists audience exposure, and the promotional tools necessary to advance their careers in today’s digital music system.
 Driven by its mission to put artists first, the company has grown to serve nearly 4 million musicians worldwide.